 Black Spots – This involved using one-pound bullock’s gall to a half ounce powdered alum that was then beaten together and turned into a thick mud before it was clarified in the sun.
 It then separated and the clear liquid derived from it was placed in a phial and exposed to the sun for another three to four months.
 A new liquid that smelled like lobster would then form and that was used to remove black spots from the skin.

-Freckles – The sun created freckles that were known to occur when a woman’s face was “habitually” exposed to air and the elements.
-The primary preventative was wearing a veil or donning a straw hat, but there were also mixtures that could be applied to the skin.
+Freckles – Freckle free skin was said to be the type of complexion that everyone wanted when creating the beautiful face of Regency women.
+The sun created freckles and freckles were known to occur when a woman’s face was “habitually” exposed to air and the elements.
+Therefore, the primary preventative was wearing a veil, donning a straw hat, or carrying a parasol, but there were also mixtures that could be applied to the skin if none of those methods prevented freckles.
 One mixture involved bullock’s gall, rock alum, sugar candy, borax, and camphor.
 Other combinations, such as milk and lemon juice with brandy or “equal parts of roots of wild cucumber and narcissus [with brandy],” could also be applied to the freckles.
 In addition, Virgin Milk, which was a “tincture of benzoin precipitated by water,” was said to be effective in removing them.
 For particularly stubborn freckles, one book suggested a freckle wash that was applied two to three times a day and consisted of muriatic acid, rain water, and spirit of lavender.

-Pimples – Virgin Milk was one known solution that dealt effectively with pimples and although the recipes for it varied, the following recipe created supposedly made a “safe” and “approved” cosmetic:
+Pimples – Virgin Milk was one known solution that dealt effectively with pimples and helped create the desirable face of Regency women that was clear and brilliant.
+Although the recipes for it varied, the following recipe created supposedly made a “safe” and “approved” cosmetic:

 Take any quantity of Houseleek and beat it in a marble mortar, squeeze out the Juice and clarify it.
 When you want to use it, pour a few drops of rectified Spirit on the Juice, and it will instantly turn milky.
 It is a very efficacious remedy for a pimpled face, and preserves the skin soft and smooth.